PranjalMantri/Bankist-WebApp/README.md

 ## Behind the Scenes
 - The app relies on an array of account objects, storing essential info like owner name, movements, interest rate, and PIN.
+- To view account dashboard, go to Open Account >> Existing Account >> Enter ID - pm and PIN - 1111
+- To Transfer to another account, try using account ID - em and PIN - 2222

 This app was born out of a JavaScript course on Udemy.
 It's not fancy, but it gets the job done and is mainly for Learning purposes.
 Dive in, explore, and test it out.